kkinnear/zprint/doc/reference.md

 ```
 #### :how-to-ns

-__Experimental:__ Still working out some of the details, so the
-specifics may change.

 This will format `ns` declarations regarding newlines and indentation
 as in Stewart Sierra's "How to ns".
 Specifically, it will indent